-Please consult the 2020 Handbook for principals and NAPLAN coordinators (Part B) before completing any information about student participation.
+Please consult Part B of the Handbook for principals and NAPLAN coordinators 2021 before completing any information about student participation.

 If a student is not present for the test you must shade one of the bubbles on the front cover of the student's testbook.
 Please shade the relevant participation bubble at the end of each test session.